-This is a note from John Razsa regarding 16N and 17N and a potential bid for Nationals in Indianapolis.
+This is a note from John Razsa regarding 16N and 17N and a potential bid for Nationals in Dallas.

 Maine Juniors teams are leading the way to a higher level of play in Maine and a better experience for players in our Club.
 This is true for every level of the Club.

 We consider our team offerings and their tournament schedules carefully.
 Our decisions for our National teams increasingly take into consideration how we can best support our players with the goal to play in college and give them all the opportunities their dedication and talent deserve.
 One of the top opportunities of a young volleyball player’s lifetime is to go to Nationals.
 It also tends to impress college coaches that the player has had that experience.
 For some college coaches, experiences such as playing on the big stage that Nationals offers, can be a difference in whom they recruit.

 This season, both 17 National and 16 National will approach the tournaments they enter with the goal winning a bid to the USAV National Championships in Dallas in late June.
 If either team succeeds in winning a bid, they will be attending and we want all players and parents onboard with this goal and this possible culminating trip to the Championships in mind.